juergenweb/FrontendForms/README.md

 * **phpIniFilesize**\
   This validation checks if an uploaded file is not larger than the allowed filesize as declared in the php.ini file.
   It takes the value of $_FILES['size'] and compare it the max file size of the php.ini file.
+Returns true if file is smaller than the allowed file size in php.ini file, otherwise false.

 Parameter: validation name